-With the economy being down and donations getting harder and harder nonprofits need to look in unusual places for donations and use whatever free tools they have.
-The Form 990 filled out correctly with the collaborations of the fundraising, marketing and accounting department, together can achieve this and attract donors.
-A big mistakes is to leave preparation of Form 990 to just the accountants and auditors it must be a collaborated effort.
+With the economy being down and donations getting harder and harder nonprofits need to look in unusual places for donations and use whatever free tools they have to fundraise.
+The Form 990 filled out correctly with the collaborations of the fundraising, marketing, and accounting department, together can achieve this and attract donors.
+A big mistake is to leave the preparation of Form 990 to just the accountants and auditors it must be a collaborative effort.

 By doing this it gives potential donors confidence that their money will be used appropriately.

 Filling in an IRS tax form isn’t everyone’s favorite thing to do, however for nonprofit organizations need to think out of the box and see a marketing opportunity, as they should in everything even if it is in the most unusual places.